Untitled

 Attendance, Making Up Work, and Related Information

-• Regular attendance and participation in classes are essential for success in and are completion requirements for courses at CCV.
+• Regular attendance and participation in classes are essential for success and are completion requirements for courses at CCV.
 A student's failure to meet attendance requirements as specified in course descriptions will normally result in a non-satisfactory grade.

 • In general, missing more than 20% of a course due to absences, lateness or early departures may jeopardize a student's ability to earn a satisfactory final grade.